hannesfrank/remnote-css-rem-types/README.md

       @import URL("https://hannesfrank.github.io/remnote-css-rem-types/card-type.css");
       @import URL("https://hannesfrank.github.io/remnote-css-rem-types/text-style.css");
       ```
-   2. If you want to tweak some stuff copy the code directly from the files above.
+  3.  **Expert:** You know CSS and want to tweak specific parts?
+Copy the code directly from the files above.

-**Note:** If you do not want to get bothered by future updates, you can import a specific version with jsdelivr
+**Note:** If you do not want to get bothered by future updates or want to install a develop version from another branch, you can import a specific version with jsdelivr

 ```css
 @import URL("https://cdn.jsdelivr.net/gh/hannesfrank/remnote-css-rem-types@8fe69d0/card-types.css");